Overview and Guidelines

 In order to qualify for Blue Fund grants, the proposed work must serve or be located in one or more of the following eight counties of Western New York: Allegany, Cattaraugus, Chautauqua, Erie, Genesee, Niagara, Orleans, and Wyoming.
 Your organization must be classified as a tax-exempt nonprofit under Section 501(c)(3) of the IRS code or an educational or government entity with tax-exempt status.

-Any one organization may submit up to two letters of intent (LOI) maximum.
-If an invitation to submit a full application is extended, only one of the LOI will be chosen and that choice is at the full discretion of Blue Fund.
-Grants may provide support to eligible organizations and projects for up to three years depending on project/program design, scale, and budget.
+Any one organization may submit one letter of intent (LOI) maximum.
+Grants may provide support to eligible organizations and projects for up to two years depending on project/program design, scale, and budget.

 Funding Amount and Budget